cvra/cvra.github.io/_drafts/0000-00-00-advices-for-eurobot-beginners.markdown

 * Working in pair is funnier and faster than working alone.
     This seems counterintuitive at first because you are effectively using two team members to perform a single task but it is a documented industry practice (just search for Pair Programming on your favorite search engine).

+#Misc
+* Download all the relevant documentation/datasheet/code before going to the contest as you may not have fast internet on the contest location (or any internet at all).

 #Conclusion